-Mar 18, 2017
+March 18, 2017

-This is work in progress…
+This is a work in progress…

 What is deep learning (DL)?

 Deep learning is about building a function estimator.
-Historically, people explains deep learning (DL) using the neural network.
-This is where deep learning gets its insight.
+Historically, people explain deep learning (DL) using the neural network.
+Here, deep learning gains insight.
 Nevertheless, deep learning has outgrown this explanation.
-Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in AI.
+Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in Artificial Intelligence (AI).

-Let us build a new andriod named Pieter.
-Our first task is to teach Pieter how to recognize visual objects.
+Let’s build a new android named Pieter.
+Our first task is to teach Pieter to recognize objects visually.
 Can the human visual system be replaced by a big function estimator?
 Can we pass the pixel values to a function and classify it as a school bus, an airplane or a truck?

 Indeed, in our later example of visual recognition, we will build a system very similar to the following: